-A longer interview process gives you the opportunity to include additional team members, give assessments, and see more of their hard and soft skills in action.
+A longer interview process allows you to include additional team members, give assessments, and see more of their hard and soft skills in action.
 Since you’re wondering how to hire a receptionist, you’re probably also wondering what to ask in an interview.

 Here are a few interview questions geared toward hiring a receptionist: